BartlomiejF/JAVEC/README.md

 The output is then filtered with package names installed with this tool (from requirements_javec.txt). requirements.txt will contain only package names that you installed using JAVEC.

-## TODO
-1. Package the tool
-2. Testing

-## Further simplification
-To avoid typing

-    python3 /path/to/JAVEC/main.py

-Add an alias to your .bashrc or .bash_aliases by adding:

-    alias javec="python3 /path/to/JAVEC/main.py"

-then usage would look like:

-    javec -a
-    javec -g
-    javec -a -g

-or

-    alias javec="python3 /path/to/JAVEC/main.py -a"

-or

-    alias javec="python3 /path/to/JAVEC/main.py -g"

-or

-    alias javec="python3 /path/to/JAVEC/main.py -a -g"

 ## Have fun!